Chinmoy17/Ai_painter_CSE3200/README.md

 - Real-time hand tracking using Mediapipe.
 - Virtual painting with customizable brush colors and thickness.
+- Option to erase what is drawn in the screen.
+- Can draw a circle with 3 fingers raised together according to size.
-- Gesture-based interaction for selecting tools and colors.
+- Gesture-based interaction is used to select tools and colors.
 - Supports saving the canvas as an image.

 ---